-The efficiency ratio is one of the most commonly used indicators when comparing (Cost-to-income) productivity of different financial entities.
+The efficiency ratio (cost to income) is one of the most commonly used indicators when comparing (cost to income) productivity of different financial entities.
 It measures the total income amount of resources used to generate the Issuer's operating income.

-The efficiency ratio is the result of dividing the underlying operating expenses by the underlying total income (Gross Margin).
+The efficiency ratio (cost to income) is the result of dividing the underlying operating expenses by the underlying total income (Gross Margin).
 For this purpose, underlying operating expenses is the sum of administrative expenses and amortisations.

-2021 Financial year 2020 Financial year

-Efficiency ratio 41.76% 42.44%

-(thousands of euro) (thousands of euro)

-Underlying operating expenses 1,855,268 1,811,358

-Underlying total income (Gross Margin) 4,442,574 4,267,628
+2022 Financial year 2021 Financial year Efficiency ratio (cost to income) 41.87% 41.76% (thousands of euro) (thousands of euro) Underlying operating expenses 1,945,415 1,855,268 Underlying total income (Gross Margin) 4,646,491 4,442,574